majsylw/SecondVoice/content/authors/krzysztof-bork-ceszlak/_index.md

 ---

-On the daily basis he is a head of AI projects, working in Agile.
-In his free time he is a Data Science trainer.
+On the daily basis Krzysztof is a head of AI projects, working in Agile.
+In his free time he is a Data Science coach.
 Artificial Intelligence ethusiast, specialized in Deep Learning.
 Advocate for learning through practice.

 Hobby: Embedded solutions constructor.